MicrosoftDocs/learn/learn-pr/azure/deep-learning-in-azure-databricks/includes/2-deep-learning-azure-databricks.md

 Azure Databricks provide capabilities to build deep learning algorithms that can be used to solve complex problems.
 Artificial neural networks make it possible to build such types of algorithms.

 ## What are artificial neural networks?

 Artificial neural networks are simpler representation of complex and dense neuron networks of a human brain.
-It is computing system consisting of several simple and interconnected elements or neurons that process complex data inputs with human-like precision and generates desired output.
+It's a computing system consisting of several simple and interconnected elements or neurons that process complex data inputs with human-like precision.

 ![An image showing artificial neural network](../media/artificial_neuron_network.png)